NOBLEMAN

 Icon of person Ayako Moriya

 Ayako Moriya (守谷 絢子, Moriya Ayako; born 15 September 1990), formerly Princess Ayako of Takamado (絢子女王, Ayako Joō), is a former member of the Imperial House of Japan and the youngest of three daughters of Norihito, Prince Takamado, and Hisako, Princess Takamado.
 She married Kei Moriya, a commoner, on 29 October 2018.
-As part of her marriage to a commoner, she gave up her imperial title and left the Japanese Imperial Family, as required by law.
+As part of her marriage to a commoner, she gave up her imperial title and left the Japanese imperial family, as required by law.
 Read more on Wikipedia

-Her biography is available in different languages on Wikipedia.
-Ayako Moriya is the 1,409th most popular nobleman (down from 1,402nd in 2019), the 3,886th most popular biography from Japan (down from 2,784th in 2019) and the 18th most popular Japanese Nobleman.
+Her biography is available in 18 different languages on Wikipedia (up from 16 in 2024).
+Ayako Moriya is the 1,440th most popular nobleman (down from 1,413th in 2024), the 4,115th most popular biography from Japan (down from 2,783rd in 2019) and the 18th most popular Japanese Nobleman.

 Memorability Metrics